 The last two photos are of Blount Hall.
 Blount opened in 1986 and was initially called simply "New Dorm".
 It was rededicated on October 17, 1996, in honor of Carolyn and Wynton Blount (sometimes misspelled "Winton").
 Blount, a self-made millionaire and philanthropist, was also the 59th Postmaster General of the U.S. Postal Service.
 He and wife Carolyn gave to many causes and universities.
 Read more about him here.
 To the left of Blount in the last photo is Robinson Hall.
 Originally named East Hall when it opened in 1985, it was renamed in honor of James D. Robinson in December, 1989.
 Robinson was a local businessman and developer who founded the Auto-Chlor company.

 Earlier in this post, the Robb residence hall could be seen at the point where it nears the Catherine Burrow Refectory.
 Robb is physically connected to two other residence halls, White and Ellett, which are also directly adjacent to a third, Bellingrath.
 Along with Robb, White was one of the first dorms on campus.
 The first photo below is the gateway between White and Ellett which leads to the courtyard beyond.
 Robb and White were completed in time for the start of the fall 1925 semester.
-White Hall was originally known as Calvin Hall but was renamed on November 13, 1947, in honor of Dr. Gordon White, a dentist from Nashville, by his sister Lizzie White Hood.
+White Hall was originally known as Calvin Hall but was renamed on November 13, 1947, in honor of Dr. Gordon White, a dentist from Nashville.
 In the first photo, to the right would be White Hall and to the left Ellett.
 Ellett was added to this complex of dorms twenty years after White and Robb, but its foundation was laid down at the same time in 1925.
 Construction on Ellett began in 1946 and was completed in 1947.
 The name was not added until December 18, 1956.
 It is named for Edward Coleman Ellett, a noted Memphian ophthalmologist.
 He was the first dean of the University of Tennessee School of Medicine (now part of the University of Tennessee Health Science Center here in Memphis) and held many leadership positions in medical societies and other organizations.
 A statue of him is located at the UTHSC to this day.
 You can read more about him here.
 You can also see photos of the dedication ceremony in 1956 here and here.
 As you pass through the cloister seen in the first photo, you arrive in a quadrangle seen in the second.
 The structure you see in the second photo is the Bellingrath Hall.
 Bellingrath opened in 1961 and is named in honor of Walter Bellingrath, a notable donor to the college.
 He and his brother acquired the first Coca-Cola bottling franchise in southern Alabama.
 You can read more about him here.
 A photo of the building under construction may be found here.

 History has it that Diehl was keen on having a grand formal entrance to campus and this desire was the impetus for the Ashner Gateway, seen below.
 The gateway flanks Thomas Lane.
 Each pillar is eleven feet tall and are toped by lynx which hold the Rhodes coat of arms.
 The gateway is awesome in appearance.
 I love the light fixtures!